 1. To oversee the Council’s Corporate Governance arrangements which shall include:-

-- ensuring the adequacy and effectiveness of the Council’s local systems, processes and documentation identified within the Council’s Local Code of Corporate Governance including compliance with audit committee principles
+- ensuring the adequacy and effectiveness of the Council’s local systems, processes and documentation identified within the Council’s Local Code of Corporate Governance including compliance with audit committee principles; and

 2. To monitor and review the efficiency and effectiveness of all of the Council’s work and the levels and standards of services provided.

 3. To provide advice to Members in respect of standards of conduct and compliance with the Councillors’ Code of Conduct introduced under the Ethical Standards and Public Life Etc (Scotland) Act 2000.

 4. To develop and adopt formal codes of conduct defining the standards of personal behaviour to which individual Members, Officers and Agents of the Council are required to subscribe.

 5. To provide advice to Council in respect of Members Allowances.